kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 itemsFloatInWater = true

 [Gathering]
+; Section enabled: true|false
-; Change false to true to enable this section.
-This section contains modifiers.
-Modifiers are ; increases and reduction in percent declared by 50, or -50. enabled = true
+; Modifiers below are increases and reductions in percent, declared by 50, or -50. enabled = true
 ; Modify the chance to drop resources from resource nodes affected by this category.
 This only ; works on resource nodes that do not have guaranteed drops.
-; As example by default scrap piles in dungeons have a 20% chance to drop a item, if you set this ; option to 200, you will then have a 60% chance to drop iron. dropChance = 200
+; For example, by default scrap piles in dungeons have a 20% chance to drop a item.
+If you set ; this option to 200, it will then have a 60% chance to drop iron. dropChance = 200
-; Each of these values increase or reduce the dropped items from destroyed objects with tools ( ; Stones, Trees, Resource nodes, etc.) by %.
-; The value 50 will increase the dropped wood from trees from 10 to 15.
-The value -50 will reduce ; the amount of dropped wood from 10 to 5. wood = 10
-stone = 0
-fineWood = 20
+; Each of these values increase or reduce the amounts of produced items when harvesting objects ; with tools (Stones, Trees, Resource nodes, etc) by %.
+50 will increase the dropped wood from ; trees from 10 to 15. -50 will reduce the amount of dropped wood from 10 to 5. wood = 10 stone = 0 fineWood = 20